Cawaale256/whatsapp-ai-concierge/README.md

 ## Running Tests
 This project uses pytest with Django integration to verify functionality.
 Tests cover webhook behavior, itinerary creation, preference parsing, and OpenAI integration.

-Step‑by‑step guide
+### Step‑by‑step guide
-Activate your virtual environment
+1. Activate your virtual environment:

-bash
-source myenv/bin/activate
+  - source myenv/bin/activate
-You should see (myenv) at the start of your terminal prompt.

-Install dependencies
+2. Install dependencies:

-bash:
-pip install -r requirements.txt
+  - pip install -r requirements.txt
-Apply migrations Django tests use a separate database.
-Make sure migrations are applied:
+3. Apply migrations (Django tests use a separate database):

-bash:
-python manage.py migrate
+  - python manage.py migrate
-Run the test suite Use verbose mode (-v) to see each test name, and --reuse-db to speed up repeated runs by reusing the test database:

-bash:
+4. Run the test suite:
-pytest -v --reuse-db
+  - pytest -v --reuse-db
-Example output:

-Code
-concierge/tests/test_webhook.py::test_webhook_valid_post PASSED
-concierge/tests/test_webhook.py::test_itinerary_created_from_command PASSED
-...
-12 passed in 51.18s
-Interpreting results

-PASSED → test succeeded

-FAILED → something broke; pytest will show a traceback

-WARNINGS → not failures, but notes about deprecations or environment setup (safe to ignore for now)

-Notes
-Current warnings (Spacy deprecation, Django staticfiles, test DB teardown) are non‑blocking and will be addressed in future cleanup.

 ![alt text](<Screenshot 2025-12-04 125556-1.png>)

-Always commit your code and requirements.txt, but never commit your virtual environment (myenv/).
-Use .gitignore to keep your repo clean.

 ## Troubleshooting
 Even with all dependencies installed, you may run into a few common issues when running tests or migrations.
 Here’s how to fix them:

 1. Missing PostgreSQL driver (psycopg2-binary)
-Error message:
+ - Error message:
-django.core.exceptions.ImproperlyConfigured: Error loading psycopg2 or psycopg module
+ - django.core.exceptions.ImproperlyConfigured: Error loading psycopg2 or psycopg module
-Fix: Add the driver to your environment:
+ - Fix: Add the driver to your environment: pip install psycopg2-binary

-bash
-pip install psycopg2-binary
   Make sure it’s also listed in requirements.txt:

-Code
+  Code:
     psycopg2-binary==2.9.9

 2. Torch installation error (torch==2.6.0+cpu)
-Error message:
+ - Error message:

-Code
     ERROR: No matching distribution found for torch==2.6.0+cpu
     Fix: Replace the line in requirements.txt with:

-Code
+    code:
       torch==2.6.0
       Then reinstall:

-bash
         pip install -r requirements.txt
 3. Database conflicts during test teardown
 Error message:

 Code
 OperationalError: database "concierge_test" is being accessed by other users
 Fix: Run tests with the --reuse-db flag to avoid recreating the test database each time:

-bash
-pytest -v --reuse-db
+ - pytest -v --reuse-db
-Or ensure only one pytest session is running at a time.
+ - Or ensure only one pytest session is running at a time.

 4. Staticfiles warning in Django
 Warning message:

-Code
+Code:
 UserWarning: No directory at: /workspaces/whatsapp-ai-concierge/staticfiles/
 Fix: Create the missing directory:

-bash
-mkdir staticfiles
+  - mkdir staticfiles
-Or update STATIC_ROOT in settings.py to point to a valid path.
+  - Or update STATIC_ROOT in settings.py to point to a valid path.

 5. Deprecation warnings (Spacy / Click)
     Warning message:

-Code
+    Code:
     DeprecationWarning: Importing 'parser.split_arg_string' is deprecated
     Fix: Safe to ignore for now.
 These will be resolved automatically when upgrading dependencies in the future.

 ## Common Setup Mistakes:
-Forgetting to activate the virtual environment Always run source myenv/bin/activate before installing or testing.
+  - Forgetting to activate the virtual environment.

-Not installing dependencies Run pip install -r requirements.txt after cloning the repo.
+  - Not installing dependencies with pip install -r requirements.txt

-Missing PostgreSQL driver Install psycopg2-binary if you see Error loading psycopg2 or psycopg module.
+  - Missing .env file for Twilio/OpenAI credentials

-Torch install error (+cpu tag) Use torch==2.6.0 instead of torch==2.6.0+cpu.
+  - Using wrong Torch version (+cpu tag)

-No .env file Add Twilio and OpenAI credentials in .env before starting the server.

-Staticfiles warning Create a staticfiles/ directory or update STATIC_ROOT in settings.py.

-Database conflicts in tests Use pytest -v --reuse-db to avoid teardown errors.
+  - Not creating staticfiles/ directory

 ## Repository Cleanup Notice

-This project previously contained:
+The repository previously became bloated (over 3 GB) due to files that were not excluded by `.gitignore`:

-- A nested copy of itself (`whatsapp-ai-concierge/whatsapp-ai-concierge/`)
+  - A nested copy of the project (`whatsapp-ai-concierge/whatsapp-ai-concierge/`)
-- Large binaries from the local Python environment (`myenv/`), including CUDA/Torch libraries
+  - Virtual environment directories (`myenv/`, `venv/`, `.venv/`) containing large binaries   such as CUDA/Torch libraries

-These files were mistakenly committed and caused the repository size to exceed 3 GB.
+  - Python cache files (`__pycache__/`, `*.pyc`, `*.pyo`)

+Because these files were committed, Git preserved them in history even after deletion, which caused the workspace to grow excessively.

+### ✅ Resolution
-They have now been **removed from Git history** using `git filter-repo` to ensure the repo is lightweight, maintainable, and CI‑safe.
+- Git history was cleaned using `git filter-repo` to remove the unwanted files.
+- A robust `.gitignore` has been added to prevent future commits of virtual environments,   caches, and generated assets.

 ### Current structure
   - `concierge/` – Django project configuration and apps
   - `chatbot/` – Views, models, templates, static files
   - `tests/` – Isolated pytest files
   - `.gitignore` – Excludes environments, caches, and static assets

 ### Important
 - Repo history was rewritten.
 Please **re‑clone** the repository to avoid conflicts: